 After arriving at OSU Leo spearheaded the creation of a Cultivating Change student organization and now serves as the staff advisor.
 He provides professional development workshops to CFAES students, staff, and faculty on the Columbus and Wooster Campuses, through Extension, as well as programs for the entire OSU community.
-He also facilitates a weekly support group for OSU graduate students and a weekly peer-led support group for OSU postdocs.
-Please continue reading to learn a little more about Leo.
+Please continue reading to learn a little more about Dr .
+Taylor.